brohrer/academic_advisory/what_DS_do.md

 ## **Mechanics** – the mundane skills needed to work with data in any capacity.

-Although they tend not to be the favorite part of anyone's job, the practicalities of working with data dominate the majority of our working ours.
+Although they tend not to be the favorite part of anyone's job, the practicalities of working with data occupy a large fraction of our working hours.
 A facility and a willingness to do these tasks are a prerequisite for a strong data scientist.

 ### Data Formatting

-Type conversion, uniform representation, string manipulation
+There are many different ways to represent the same number or string in a computer.
+Checking for type consistency and performing **type conversion** is a regular activity.
+Related to that is the problem of ensuring **uniform representation** in a data set.
+It is not unheard of for a single data set to have many representations for the same value, for instance 1, 1.00, "1", "one", and "I".
+These must be unified before productive analysis can be performed.

+Working with text data requires its own specialized toolbox for **string manipulation**.
+Searching, parsing, replacing, and comparing strings are all useful at one time or another. **Fixing errors** in data sets that have resulted from upstream processing (or your own!) is also commonplace.
+It is the source of data scientists' most horrific war stories.

+### Value interpretation

+Closely related to uniform representation is the problem of value interpretation. **Dates and times** are notorious for having many representations and interpretations, for instance, being time zone ambiguous.
+Similarly, **units of measurement** can be missing or even inconsistent with column labels and documentation.
+Sometimes knowledge of how the data was collected and what it will be used for is necessary for detecting and resolving these discrepancies.

+The problem of how to handle **missing values** is particularly ticklish, requiring as much domain knowledge and instinctive judgement as can be managed.
+Sometimes the best course is to replace them with a mean value, sometimes with a zero, sometimes with a modeled estimate.
+Sometimes the best thing is to delete the observation or the feature entirely.
+It all depends on the nature of the data and the analysis goal.

 ### Data handling

-Querying, slicing, joining, concatenating

-### Value interpretation

-dates, missing values, redundant labels,
+After data is unified and cleaned up for use, it is usually still necessary to select subsets of it or combine it with other data.
+**Querying and slicing** a data set to get just the observations or features needed is typically necessary. **Joining** two data sets is a powerful way to open up new insights, but requires careful thought to make the join meaningful and to do it in a way that doesn't result in an excessive computational burden.